 Getting Tested for AMD

-Over the past several decades, tremendous advances have been made in our ability to test for and diagnose AMD.
+Over the past several decades, tremendous advances have been made in our ability to test for and diagnose age-related macular degeneration (AMD).
 Your doctor may examine your retina for physical signs of impairment, assess how well your retina is functioning, and test your visual acuity and risk factors.
 While not exhaustive, below is an overview of current methods used to assess, diagnose, and monitor AMD.

 Your doctor will put dilating eye drops in your eyes to widen your pupil.
-This allows him or her to examine your retina.
+This allows them to examine your retina.
 Several tests may be used to evaluate physical changes.
 Some of these include:

 - Clinical examination with slit lamp